 Milk Allergy: Causes, Symptoms and Diagnosis

 Milk allergy is a serious condition that affects both children and adults, often causing significant distress and discomfort.
-Unlike lactose intolerance, which is a digestive issue, milk allergy is an immune response to one or more proteins found in milk.
-This article delves into the symptoms, causes, and management strategies for milk allergy, offering a comprehensive guide for those affected by this condition.
+Unlike lactose intolerance, which frequently results in severe discomfort and suffering.
+A milk allergy is an immunological reaction to one or more milk proteins, as opposed to lactose intolerance, which is a digestive problem.

 What is Milk Allergy?